ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 +---------------------------------------------+-------------------------------------------------------------------------+

 When running this from the command line using `twine <https://twine.readthedocs.io/>`_, be sure to add in `--repository-url`` as an extra option.
-Otherwise it will attempt to send the package to the public PyPI repository.
+Otherwise ``twine`` attempts to upload the package to the public PyPI repository.

 The ``PYANSYS_PYPI_PRIVATE_PAT`` is a password in the form of a GitHub secret which is available only to repositories within `PyAnsys`_.
 This secret is